edemastes/comp-electronic-media/README.md

   - You will need to attend either Jan.
 31, March 24, or May 6th concert at middday.
 You will be required to attend and tech May 7th and 8th at 7pm.
 - <a href = "https://edemastes.github.io/comp-electronic-media/syllabus-draft.pdf"> Course description, grading, etc. </a> <br><br>
 - Jan.
 15 (Week 1): Scheduling, etc.
 - Jan.
-22 (Week 2):
+22 (Week 2): No assignment due <br>
   Find or record a sample or a few samples and put into your DAW of choice, Due Jan.
 29 <br>
   Be ready to share your project and a track or piece of sound art you found interesting.
 - Jan.
-29 (Week 3): Intro to effects and MIDI, Due Feb 5th.
+29 (Week 3): Assignment 1 due.
+30s-1m sample and effects<br>
+  Intro to effects and MIDI, Due Feb 5th.
 - Feb.
-5 & 12 (Week 4 & 5): add to your MIDI piece and bring in TWO short pieces for Feb.
+5 & 12 (Week 4 & 5): Assignment 2 due.
+30s-1m sample, effects, MIDI <br>
+  Add to your MIDI piece and bring in TWO short pieces for Feb.
 19, no class for Lundi Gras<br>
 Add some MIDI, melody/harmony to your track, or start a new track.
 Try to have at least 3-4 stems for each track.
 Make 2 versions with some variations.
 - Feb.
-19 (Week 6): TWO short MIDI pieces to present are due. <br>
+19 (Week 6): Assignment 3 & 4  due.
+TWO short MIDI pieces to present are due. <br>
 MIDI continued.
 Pop & jazz harmony quick tips
 - Feb.
+26 (Week 7): Assignment 5 due.
+Harmony / musique concrete (section 1 / 2) <br>
-26 (Week 7): Foley and sound fx.
+  Foley and sound fx.
 Recording your surroundings
-- March 4 (Week 8): Synthesis and synth VSTs
+- March 4 (Week 8): Assignment 6.
+Now needs to be 1m-2m in length <br>
+  Synthesis and synth VSTs
 - March 11 (Week 9): Convolution reverb activity
 - March 18 (Week 10): Microphones and studio techniques
 - March 25 (Week 11): Spring break